Bandits and Experts in Metric Spaces: Introduction

 \OMIT{ For metric spaces which are highly homogeneous (in the sense that any two \eps-balls are isometric to one another) the theorem follows easily from a refinement of the techniques introduced in \cite{Bobby-nips04}; in particular, the upper bound can be achieved using a generalization of the na\"{i}ve algorithm described earlier. }

 In general $\MaxMinCOV(X)$ is bounded from above by the covering dimension of $X$.
 For metric spaces which are highly homogeneous, in the sense that any two \eps-balls are isometric to one another, the two dimensions are equal, and the upper bound in the theorem can be achieved using a generalization of the $\NaiveAlg$ algorithm described earlier.
 The difficulty in Theorem~\ref{thm:intro.pmo} lies in dealing with inhomogeneities in the metric space. \OMIT{\footnote{To appreciate this issue, it is very instructive to consider a concrete example of a metric space $(X,\mD)$ where $\MaxMinCOV(X)$ is strictly less than the covering dimension, and for this specific example design a bandit algorithm whose regret bounds are better than those suggested by the covering dimension.
-This is further discussed in Section~\ref{sec:pmo}.}} It is important to treat the problem at this level of generality, because some of the most natural applications of the \problem, e.g. the web advertising problem described earlier, are based on highly inhomogeneous metric spaces.
-(That is, in web taxonomies, it is unreasonable to expect different categories at the same level of a topic hierarchy to have the roughly the same number of descendants.)
+This is further discussed in Section~\ref{sec:pmo}.}} It is important to treat the problem at this level of generality, because some of the most natural applications of the \problem, e.g. the web advertising problem described earlier, are based on highly inhomogeneous metric spaces. \footnote{For example, in web taxonomies, it is unreasonable to expect different categories at the same level of a topic hierarchy to have roughly the same number of descendants.
+Thus, in a natural interpretation of taxonomy as a metric space in Lipschitz MAB -- where each subtree is a ball whose radius equals or upper-bounds the maximal difference between expected rewards in the said subtree -- balls may be very different from one another.}

 The simplest scenario in which we improve over Theorem~\ref{thm:intro-covDim} involves a point $x\in X$ and a number $\eps>0$ such that cutting out any open neighborhood of $x$ reduces the covering dimension by at least $\eps$.
 We think of such $x$ as a ``fat point'' in the metric space.
 This example can be extended to a ``fat region'' $S\subset X$ such that $\COV(S)<\COV(X)$ and cutting out any open superset of $S$ reduces the covering dimension by at least $\eps$.
 One can show that $\MaxMinCOV(X)\leq \max\{\COV(S),\COV(X)-\eps\}$.